swevans/thread.js/README.md

 ## Getting Started
 Thread.js is simple enough that we can just jump into code.
 The below code creates a thread and runs some code on it.
-We've created a fiddle to show how easy it is. <a href="http://jsfiddle.net/swevans/57exndpp/3/">Try it yourself</a>.
+We've created a fiddle to show how easy it is. <a target="_blank" href="http://jsfiddle.net/swevans/57exndpp/3/">Try it yourself</a>.
 ```js
 // Check for threadjs support in the current browser
 if (threadjs.isSupported)